Pro-Editor-503/f-4e-manual/src/jester/interface.md

 Most actions are temporary and expire if not engaged with, in which case Jester will either ignore the question or will assume a reasonable response.

-It is possible for up to 3 actions to be available at the same time, the pilot can then select which question to engage with.
+It is possible for up to 3 actions to be available at the same time; the pilot can then select which question to engage with.

 ![Dialog Selection](../img/jester_dialog_ui.jpg)